sherry-ger/workshop/Labs/Lab3.md

 Please follow these directions to create the jobs and we will take a look at them together when completed.

-1. Go to the Management tab.
+1. Go to the Stack Management tab.

 <img src="/Labs/images/management.png" width="300">